ssfsx17/sky-islands/readable.md

 rating, for a minimum of 1 point gained.
 Enemy animals within the same radius receive a penalty instead, due to the counteraction of brainwashing causing them to also forget the associated combat training.
+Defeated enemy animals within the radius can choose to run away, thus exiting combat instantly, or someone can spend 4 APs to convince the animal to switch sides.

 Rating 20 - **Animal Speaker II** - Supercedes and replaces Animal Speaker I. The radius is now 10 feet.
 The stat mod is now equal to 1/2